 Register of Health Benefit Undertakings

-There are three types of health insurer in Ireland;
+There are three types of Registered Undertaking in Ireland

-1. Insurers such as Aviva Health, GloHealth, laya healthcare and Vhi Healthcare that provide in-patient health insurance cover and that must accept , subject to certain limited terms and conditions, all persons who wish to purchase private health insurance cover.
-These insurers may also provide cash benefit plans
+- Registered Undertakings such as Irish Life Health, GloHealth, Laya Healthcare and Vhi Healthcare that provide in-patient health insurance cover and must accept , subject to certain limited terms and conditions, all persons who wish to purchase private health insurance.
+These insurers may also provide cash benefit plans.

-2. Other schemes, mainly those schemes, the membership of which is restricted to employees of particular organisations that provide in-patient health insurance cover.
+- Registered Undertakings, the membership of which is restricted to employees of particular organisations, that provide in-patient health insurance cover.

-New entrants: The Authority would welcome new entrants to the private health insurance market in Ireland, as the arrival of a new entrant should increase the level of competition.
+The Authority welcomes new entrants to the private health insurance market in Ireland.
 The Authority provides information to potential new entrants on:

 - The legislative environment in which private health insurance in Ireland operates

 - The private healthcare delivery system in Ireland